Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 Overall, I am pleased with the results.
 I've clarified who are my players, which mechanics to focus on, and the approximate style of the world.
 And I've resolved some other questions.

 Unfortunately, I couldn't dig up anything interesting about the plot and the style of the world.
 Maybe I'll return to this data later.

+One more time, thank you to all survey participants, and to the moderators who interacted with me and shared the link to the survey.

 Special thanks to my wife — [Yulia](https://burankova.org/) — for her advices.
 But all the mistakes in the code and conclusions are mine :-)